Walkaround Supermarine Spitfire

 Spitfire HF Mk IX / T Mk IX

 This Spitfire was built by Vickers Armstrong, Castle Bromwich, in 1944 as Spitfire Mk IX.
 After a brief RAF service SM520 was sold to the South African Air Force (SAAF).
 The remains of SM520 survived at the scrap yardand some were taken to the SAAF Museum, Snake Valley AB.
 Parts were sold and returned to the UK.
 By Classic Aero Engineering Ltd. (CAE) at Thruxton UK restored "SM520" to a T Mk IX dual trainer.

 This restored SM520 flew again October 2008 from Thruxton.
 It once had the Dutch code H-99 but now Code KJ-I, civil registration G-ILDA.

 This aircraft was photographed at the Texel Air Show 2012.

 Photographed July 2012 by Cees Hendriks (C) Copyright IPMS Nederland

-Many scale models exist of the Spitfire, too much to list!
+Scale models: Many scale models exist of the Spitfire and also of various versions, too much to list!